 Kare no ie wa tōri no mukō-gawa ni arimasu.

-Your house is across the street.
+His house is on the other side of the street.

 彼はいつも時間通りに来る。